Ron DeSantis 5 p.m. update on Milton shows hurricane may shift south of Tampa

 As Milton approaches, all classes and school activities in St. Petersburg’s Pinellas County are preemptively closed Monday through Wednesday.
 Tampa opened city garages for free so people could park their cars safely from the subsequent floodwaters.

 The hurricane center said Mexico’s Yucatán Peninsula, the Florida Peninsula, the Florida Keys, and the northwestern Bahamas should monitor the system’s progress.
-Heavy rainfall was expected Sunday ahead of the storm itself and will likely combine with Milton’s rainfall to flood waterways and streets in Florida.
+Heavy rainfall was expected Sunday before the storm itself and will likely combine with Milton’s rainfall to flood waterways and streets in Florida.
 Forecasters said up to a foot (30 centimeters) of rain could fall in places through Wednesday night.

 Meanwhile, in the open Atlantic, Hurricane Kirk diminished to a Category 2 hurricane on Sunday, with top winds of 105 mph (165 kph), sending large swells and “life-threatening surf and rip current conditions” to Bermuda and northward along the U.S. and Canadian coasts, the center said.
 Hurricane Leslie was also moving over the Atlantic Ocean, well away from land, with top winds of 85 mph (140 kph).